carpentries-incubator/twitter-with-twarc/_extras/guide.md

 # Ep.
 4: Twitter Public API

+* @bjules vs #catsofinstagram.
+What's the difference difference between a timeline and a sample/search capture?
+* @ucsblibrary is going to be edited out
 * The final challenge in episode 4 is to live harvest a dataset using a 'cute' hashtag.
 You may wish to pre-harvest a dataset.
 Beware of improvising: you may get results that you don't want on your screen.

+# Ep.
+5: Ethics

 # Code
 * [This Jupyter Notebook](../code/TwarcWorkshop.ipynb) has